 For whatever reason, I enjoy learning languages.
 I’m not good at it, but I enjoy it.
 My reason for wanting to learn Spanish is, aside from it being the first language beyond English I was introduced to, my partner and his family speaks Spanish.
 I initially wanted to learn Italian because I was obsessed with Winx Club at the time.
 I grew to have a genuine interest in the language and still want to learn it, though I’ve yet to meet anyone who speaks Italian.
 My interest in French is solely because of the two classes I took for it in high school, despite that was solely because it was the only choice I hadn’t taken.

-Financial: Pay off all debt, save down payment for house, take a real vacation, have $10K emergency fund, save $1,000 for a shopping spree.
+Financial: Pay off all debt, save $50K for a down payment on a house, save $5,000 for vacation, have $10K emergency fund, die debt-free.
 Let’s go in order.

 - I hate owing money to anyone, which probably sounds ironic upon sight of my next goal.
 However, the student debt doesn’t bother me much.
 The credit card debt is what hangs over my head, despite I am steadily paying it off.
 My score has gotten high enough that I can apparently collect credit cards like candy.
 I don’t max them out, and my balances remain low on all except the two I’m paying off.